bigwoke/tsbot/README.md

 # only move clients with their sound muted.
 0 would move any clients
 # that are idle regardless of their mute state.
 IDLE_MUTE_STATE=1
+# Amount of time (in seconds) to ban clients who are not whitelisted upon
+# attempting to join the server.
+Setting this value to zero equates to
+# a permanent ban.
+Whitelist module must be enabled.
+WHITELIST_BAN_DURATION=300
 # Users with full access to every feature of the bot.
 # Correct values are unique IDs of teamspeak clients.
 Comma delimited.
 ROOT_USERS='AbCdEfGhIjKlMnOpQrStUvWxYzA=, AzYwXvUtSrQpOnMlKjIhGfEdCbA='